MichaelDeets/deets-overlay/README.md

 ## Please do not rely on packages listed here.
 They will change seemingly "randomly" based on my system.

+If you were using Hyprland ebuilds from this overlay; switch to `hyproverlay`, and remove misnamed packages using `emerge -avC` during transitioning.

 ## net-im/discord-canary-bin
 If you want to use Discord Canary, please use something like Vencord, so you can skip updates, as it requires a emerge update every few days.
 I only update when I have to reopen Discord, which could be 24-78 hours later.